DeeMcCart/CI_PP2_HumbleNumble/README.md

 ## User Goals/ User Stories
 ----------------
-The basic requirement for users is to have access to a 'fair' game where they have a possibility of reaching the goal.
-* The game is a fun way of applying simple mathematical principles

 ### Site owner Goals
 * SO_01 As site owner I want to provide a fun, satisfying game which is visually engaging and highly interactive